-I obviously talk a lot about anxiety on this blog so I thought that for this post I would talk about how I personally deal with a panic attack.
+I obviously talk a lot about anxiety on this blog so I thought that for this post I would talk about how to distract yourself from a panic attack.
 I hope you find this helpful!

 I have a happy memories box and in this, I keep a selection of things that I can look through when I start feeling a panic attack coming on.
 The sort of things that I have in this box are;